httpwg/http2-spec/README.md

 this method can also be used to suggest more substantial changes, they'll need to be discussed on the list first.

 3. You can also create an issue on github.
-Note that such issues may be changed or pre-emptively closed, based upon their relevance to our work; in particular, **questions should be asked on the mailing list**, not in an issue.
-If you disagree with how your issue is handled, please bring it up on the mailing list.
+However, **questions should be asked on the mailing list**, not in an issue.
+Likewise, **issues should identify problems, not offer solutions**, which can be submitted by one of the mechanisms described above.
+Issues that violate these guidelines will be closed without comment.

 4. Finally, you can make comments on individual commits in Github.
 Note that this feedback is processed only with best effort by the editors, so it should